 I’ll tell you what clarified this muddle for me.
 I noticed a posting for a ministry job and immediately had a surge of powerful feelings.
 I thought: I could do that, I need to do that, I would be somebody if I did that.

 Then my Sub-conscious spoke up.
 She said: Don’t you have a book to write?
 Don’t you want to love what you already have?

 It was an epiphany, like popping a bubble.

-So I’ve decided to love what I have: the work.
+So I’ve decided to love what I have right this moment: the work itself.